Aetna Wellness Webinars

 - Maintaining a healthy weight

 To Register: Send an email to the CARE team with your name and date of birth, and state that you want to attend the Is Gluten Free for You webinar.
-After registering, you will be emailed an invitation by Wednesday, November 20th with the webinar details to access the webinar online through WebEx.
+After registering, you will be emailed an invitation by Wednesday, January 29th with the webinar details to access the webinar online through WebEx.
 Reservations will not be taken past Wednesday, January 29th, as space is limited.
 If you have any questions, please email the CARE team.

 How Can I Avoid the Flu This Season?

 As we spend more time indoors during the winter months, viruses such as influenza can spread like wildfire.
 Most people experience the flu as a week or two of aches, fever, and congestion.
 Only time—not antibiotics—will help you recover, since the flu is a virus.
 Those with weakened immune systems such as the elderly, young children, or those with chronic health conditions can suffer life-threatening complications from the flu.

 - You can spread the flu even before you feel sick

 - To protect yourself and others, wash your hands frequently during cold and flu season

 - You can’t catch the flu from a flu shot because the shot uses a dead version of the virus

 - You may experience mild side effects from the flu shot, such as a sore arm or fatigue